Challenging and motivating students to take responsibility for their learning is a major goal of our curriculum program.

-We provide opportunities for students to undertake pre and post assessment tasks to assess the students’ understanding and determine their next stage of learning.
-Students are taught Number concepts in ability based groups with peers that have similar learning needs, ensuring very targeted and specific lessons.
-We provide a variety of learning experiences to cater for our students’ different learning styles.
+We utilise a wide range of formal and informal assessments to determine a student’s understanding and determine their next stage of learning.
+Teachers collaboratively plan together to create rich and engaging learning tasks designed to cater for every student at their current point of need.
+We provide a variety of learning experiences to cater for our students’ different learning styles through our whole school instructional model.
 Activities include the use of concrete materials, technology, open-ended tasks and problem solving.
-We utilise a combination of whole class, small group and individual teaching strategies to support students.
+We utilise a combination of whole class, small group and individual teaching strategies to support students’ mathematical understandings.

 Did you know….

 Narre Warren North Primary School has an extensive range of technology.
-From Chromebooks and iPads to Interactive Whiteboards and T.V’s our students are engulfed in the technological 21st century.
+From Chromebooks, iPads and T.V’s our students are engulfed in the technological 21st century.
 Technology is used in a variety of ways within our classrooms from Prep to Grade 6 to strengthen the abilities and knowledge of our students.
 We are preparing our students for a digital future.

 Our Cyber curriculum covers Cyber Safety, Coding and the use of different applications.
+Our school uses a variety of robotic devices to extend students ICT and coding skills including Spheroes, Ozobots and Bluebots.
 Further to this, our junior students use technology as a basis for understanding the functions and uses of Chromebooks and iPads.
 Our senior students use technology to enhance and engage with their learning.
 It offers the students a choice in how they present, research, create and develop their learning.
 Technology is used as a platform for students to collaborate with their peers and teachers through the use of Google Apps.
 A wealth of knowledge becomes accessible to them through the internet with safe use explicitly taught.